 Employees are responsible for maintaining their vehicle in a roadworthy condition and compliant with the Road Traffic Act 1988.
 This includes keeping an up-to-date MOT, appropriate insurance cover and servicing and maintenance documentation.
-Systems should be in place to ensure that regular checks are undertaken to ensure that the appropriate standards and documentation are maintained.
+Systems should be in place to ensure that regular checks (at least annually) are undertaken to ensure that the appropriate standards and documentation are maintained.